Short on time? Here’s the best free Mac VPN in 2023:

 Top Brands That Didn’t Make the Cut

 - TunnelBear.
 It has industry-standard security features, a couple of cool extras, and the most adorable Mac app.
-It actually has a free plan, but it only includes 500 MB/month, which is only enough to test the service and see if it’s right for you.
+It actually has a free plan, but it only includes 2 GB/month, which is only enough to test the service and see if it’s right for you.

 Is there a 100% free VPN for Mac?

-The only way to gain access to 100% of the best features a VPN can offer is to use a premium VPN like ExpressVPN.
+The only way to get access to all features is to use a paid VPN like ExpressVPN.
 You get high-end security, unlimited data, the fastest speeds, and you can try it all risk-free for 30 days with its money-back guarantee.